-- 1.1 A High level Committee set up by the Reserve Bank of India at the instance of Government of India under the chairmanship of Shri A. Ghosh, the then Deputy Governor, to enquire into various aspects of frauds and malpractices in banks, had recommended in its report, submitted in June 1992 that a system of Concurrent Audit should be introduced at large and exceptionally large branches to serve as administrative support to branches, help in adherence to prescribed systems and procedures and timely detection of lapses/irregularities. - 1.2 With a view to standardising the scope of the concurrent audit system, an informal group set up by the Reserve Bank of India comprising senior officers of some large commercial banks and the representatives from the Institute of Chartered Accountants of India examined the various aspects connected with the system.
-The aspects covered are enumerated below: - 1.2.1 Scope of concurrent audit. - 1.2.2 Types of branches to be covered. - 1.2.3 Types of activities to be covered. - 1.2.4 Agency to carry out the concurrent audit. - 1.2.5 Periodicity of reporting and follow up of the findings of the concurrent auditors. - 1.2.6 Remuneration payable to external auditors and related matters. - 1.2.7 Accountability aspect. - 1.3 The views emerged in the Group's discussions are detailed below which could be considered for adoption by primary (urban) co-operative banks.
-An opportunity has been taken to modify certain aspects suitable to the present requirements of primary (urban) co-operative banks.
+A High level Committee set up by the Reserve Bank of India at the instance of Government of India under the chairmanship of Shri A. Ghosh, the then Deputy Governor, to enquire into various aspects of frauds and malpractices in banks, had recommended in its report, submitted in June 1992 that a system of Concurrent Audit should be introduced at large and exceptionally large branches to serve as administrative support to branches, help in adherence to prescribed systems and procedures and timely detection of lapses/irregularities.
+An informal group set up by the Reserve Bank of India comprising senior officers of some large commercial banks and the representatives from the Institute of Chartered Accountants of India examined the various aspects connected with the system.
+The views that emerged in the Group's discussions are detailed below which could be considered for adoption by primary (urban) co-operative banks.